 - IRI RowGen, for test data generation and management

-- IRI Voracity, which includes all of the above, supporting and combining multiple data discovery, integration, migration, governance, and analytic activities and use cases.
+- IRI Voracity, which includes all of the above, supporting and combining multiple data discovery, integration, migration, governance, and analytic use cases.
+The Hadoop-enabled edition of Voracity can also run several SortCL programs interchangeably in MapReduce 2, Spark, Spark Stream, Storm, and Tez.

 SortCL is therefore what makes CoSort and Voracity a one-stop, one-I/O "super tool" for data transformation, conversion, cleansing, mapping, and reporting.
 SortCL's extensive data manipulation and movement capabilities -- detailed in the tabs above, and listed in this diagram under the CoSort logo -- can be combined in a single job and pass through huge volumes of data.